Popov77/EDiPOP/README.md

 ![EDiPOP pin_out v2 (1)](https://github.com/Popov77/EDiPOP/assets/59052047/5dbf3732-422f-4744-acca-8da9d59de35b)

+# Connect
+Your mobile smart device must be 2.4GHz Wi-Fi Hotspot compatible.
+New android and apple smart devices require data coverage to allow hotspot sharing.
+Follow these steps to connect EDiPOP upon your initial set up.
+1. Activate your hotspot sharing
+2. Change your **SSID** name to Hotspot and password to **abcd1234**
+3. Identify the IP address of EDIPOP in the listed hotspot connections

 **Ethanol sensor**
 Picture below demonstrates how to wire the ethanol sensor.
 Connecting and wiring pins require electrical skills, EDiPOP can be damaged if you are not careful.